beomus91/mullvad-runit/README.md

 # mullvad-runit
 Mullvad service file for the Runit init system.
 ## Why
 Mullvad only officially supports the systemd init system.
-And for those of us who like to use different init systems, this can be a problem
+And for those of us who like to use different init systems, this can be a problem.
 To save you the 2 minutes it would take to whip this up, I decided to put this on github.

 ## Script